 Only specific portions of the 655-mile-long road are designated as the Pacific Coast Highway.
 Regardless of proper names, the entire stretch of the San Francisco to Los Angeles drive is commonly referred to as the Pacific Coast Highway.

-Fun Fact: The SF to LA road trip is one of the country’s best coastal drives – and as such, the PCH highway is also labeled an All-American Road.
+Fun Fact: The SF to LA road trip is one of the country’s best coastal drives – and as such, the PCH highway is also labeled an All-American Road!

 Our California Coastal Drive

-Now that we have answered commonly asked questions about the San Francisco to LAX drive, we are ready to dive into our coastal drive California itinerary.
+Now that we have answered commonly asked questions about the San Francisco to LAX drive, we are ready to dive into our coastal drive California itinerary!

-- Destination: San Francisco to Monterey Bay via Highway 1.
+• Destinations: San Francisco to Monterey Bay via Highway 1.

-- Route: Pick up your rental car at the San Francisco International Airport (or Bay Area Airport of your arrival) and start your drive from SF to LA via Pacific Coast Highway.
+• Route: Pick up your rental car at the San Francisco International Airport (or Bay Area Airport of your arrival) and start your drive from SF to LA via Pacific Coast Highway.
 Hop on Route 1 at Pacifica and drive south to Monterey.

-- Distance from San Francisco to Monterey Bay: 120 miles.
+• Distance from San Francisco to Monterey Bay: 120 miles.

-The San Francisco to Monterey Pacific Coast Highway route features a beautiful coastline, beaches, parks and hiking trails.
+The San Francisco to Monterey Pacific Coast Highway route features a beautiful beaches, parks and hiking trails.

 Pacifica, California

-Pacifica marks an excellent start to your San Francisco coastal drive – especially if you are renting a car from the San Francisco airport, as Pacifica is directly west of SFO.
+Pacifica marks an excellent start to your San Francisco coastal drive – especially if you are renting a car from the San Francisco Airport, as Pacifica is directly west of SFO.

-Shortly after starting the southbound California Coast drive, stop at Devil’s Slide Trail – a 1.3-mile section of Route 1 that has been converted into a pedestrian-only path and features stunning ocean views.
-Also consider making a stop at the Devil’s Slide Bunker for a short hike at the graffiti covered World War II bunker.
+Shortly after starting the southbound California Coast drive, stop at Devil’s Slide Trail – a 1.3-mile section of Old Route 1 that has been converted into a pedestrian-only path and features stunning ocean views.
+Also consider making a stop at the Devil’s Slide Bunker for a short hike to the graffiti covered World War II bunker.

 Seafood Lunch

 On the first day of your SF to LA drive, eat lunch at Moss Beach Distillery, which has an outdoor patio that overlooks Seal Cove.
-The upscale eatery features an abundance of seafood and classic American fare.
+The cliffside eatery features an abundance of seafood and classic American fare.

 Half Moon Bay Trail and Beaches

-Work off your lunch with a stroll on the Half Moon Bay Coastal Trail (you can even rent bikes to pedal along the path) or put your feet into the sand and walk along the string of sandy beaches along the bay.
+Work off your lunch with a stroll on the Half Moon Bay Coastal Trail (you can even rent bikes to pedal along the path) or just put your feet into the sand and walk along the string of beaches along the bay.

 Big Basin Redwoods State Park

 Big Basin Redwoods was designed as a state park in 1902.
-The park features hiking trails, waterfalls and the famous Coast Redwood Trees, which can live for more than a thousand years and are among the tallest trees in the world.
+The area features hiking trails, waterfalls and the famous Coast Redwood Trees, which can live for more than a thousand years and are among the tallest trees in the world.

 The first overnight stop on our Pacific Coast Highway trip planner is Monterey – and it doesn’t disappoint!
 With heaps of attractions, history and natural beauty, Monterey is one of the best California coastal cities to visit.

-Check out the fascinating Jellyfish Exhibit at the Monterey Bay Aquarium, walk from the historic (now slightly kitsch) Cannery Row to Fisherman’s Wharf and stand on the shore to spot Sea Otters and Sea Lions.
+Check out the fascinating Jellyfish Exhibit at the Monterey Bay Aquarium, walk from historic Cannery Row to Fisherman’s Wharf and stand on the shore to spot Sea Otters and Sea Lions.

-Where to Eat and Drink in Monterey Bay
+Where To Eat and Drink in Monterey Bay

 So many to choose from!
-We went with sipping locally produced wine at the waterfront Taste of Monterey and then indulged in casual and cozy pub fare and a few craft beers at Peter B’s Brewpub.
+We went with sipping locally produced wine at the waterfront Taste of Monterey and then indulged in casual and cozy pub fare and craft beers at Peter B’s Brewpub.

 Where To Stay in Monterey Bay

-During our stay in Monterey Bay, we stayed at the Portola Hotel and Spa – and we highly recommend it to fellow travelers!
+We stayed at the Portola Hotel and Spa – and we highly recommend it to fellow travelers!
 Centrally located, the fashionable hotel offers excellent amenities and has an on-site spa.
 Check rates and availability!

 Day 2: Big Sur Drive – Monterey to Morro Bay

-- Destination: Monterey Bay to Morro Bay.
+• Destinations: Monterey Bay to Morro Bay.

-- Route: Pacific Coast Highway South.
+• Route: Pacific Coast Highway South.

-- Distance from Monterey to Morro Bay: 123 miles.
+• Distance from Monterey to Morro Bay: 123 miles.

-The distance from Monterey to Morro Bay is about 125 miles – and the route passes through some of the most gorgeous sections of the coastal drive in California.
 Leaving Monterey via the 17-Mile Drive (rather than California Route 1), travel through beachside Carmel-by-the-Sea and then follow SR 1 through the incredible beauty of Big Sur and on to Morro Bay.

 California 17-Mile Drive